KLYN74R/Apollo/README.md

 <br/>

-The same principle for services API.
-The same way it's a repository in this directory, the same way you should update it and so on.
+The same principle works for the services API.
+Each subdirectory - it's a repository.
 To check available services API go to

 ```shell

 http(s)://<your_interface>:<port>/services

 ```

-to check your current services

 <br/><br/>